 Paper samples

-Determine the oven-dry grammage of the paper samples according to ISO 536.
+Determine the oven-dry grammage of the paper samples in accordance with ISO 536.
 The cumulative area of multiple paper samples shall be a minimum of 0,1 m2 and a maximum of 0,5 m2.
 Within these limits, prepare enough paper sheets to be able to measure 50 stickies respective non-tacky polymeric contaminants or more, whatever the interesting group of substances is.
 The paper samples can be cut to paper sheets, suitable for the measurements.

-EXAMPLE If the format of the paper sheets was chosen as ISO A4 according to ISO 216 format, two ISO A4 sheets need to be cut from the paper sample.
+EXAMPLE If the format of the paper sheets was chosen as ISO A4 according to ISO 216 format, two ISO A4 sheets would be cut from the paper sample.

 To determine the sticky value in mm2/kg when analyzing paper samples, the following cases shall be distinguished: